yeoman/generator-karma/readme.md

   Directory where Bower components are installed, if not in the default location.

- * `--gruntfile-path` Type: String, Default: ''

-  Path to a Gruntfile to edit.
-This is relative to your generators root directory.
-In other words, relative to `this.destinationRoot()` path.

  * `--base-path` Type: String, Default: ''

   Will be used to resolve files and exclude in the `karma.conf.js` file.